alexwoolford/domain_status/README.md

 # domain_status

-This is a multi-threaded tool implemented in Rust for checking the status and redirection of a list of URLs.
+This is a multithreaded tool implemented in Rust for checking the status and redirection of a list of URLs.
 It provides performance monitoring, error handling, and stores the result in a SQLite database.

 ## Features
 - Multithreading using tokio and futures.